Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel time-varying graph signal recovery problem based on an explicitly dynamic graph model, a model that assumes the given underlying graph to be time-variant like the signals.
-We proposed a method to solve the problem that effectively leverages the priors of both the vertex and temporal domains, while also taking advantage of the dynamics of the graph.
-By estimating sparsely modeled outliers jointly with the graph signals, we realize a recovery method robust to various types of noises.
-Through experiments on synthetic and real-world data, we compared our method to other methods based on regularization on the vertex and temporal domains and analyzed how the priors of the two domains contribute to the recovery performance.
-We believe that the proposed problem setting is realistic, especially in situations like remote sensing using mobile sensors where we can easily generate dynamic graph Laplacians that represent spatial correlations of the sensors.
-Dynamic sensor networks are very feasible and practical sensing methods, and we place our research as a foundational step toward addressing this emerging problem.
+In this paper, we proposed a novel time-varying graph signal recovery problem based on an explicitly dynamic graph model, where the underlying graph is assumed to vary over time, similar to the signals.
+Our formulation incorporates time-varying graph Laplacian-based regularization and temporal difference-based regularization, effectively leveraging priors from both the vertex and temporal domains, while also accounting for the dynamic nature of the graph.
+By jointly estimating sparsely modeled outliers with the graph signals, our method achieves robustness against various types of noise.

+Through experiments on both synthetic and real-world data, we compared our method with existing approaches that apply regularization in the vertex and temporal domains.
+We discussed how the priors from both domains contribute to recovery performance under different conditions.
+The proposed problem setting is practical, especially in applications such as remote sensing using mobile sensors, where dynamic graph Laplacians can be easily generated to represent spatial correlations between sensors.
+Dynamic sensor networks offer a practical and feasible approach to sensing, and we view our research as a foundational step toward addressing this emerging problem.

 As for possible steps research in this field could take in the future, we suggest the following: \begin{itemize} \item Addressing situations where graphs are unavailable or cannot be easily generated. \item Handling cases where the number of vertices varies over time. \item Leveraging the priors of adjacent graphs to further enhance signal recovery performance. \end{itemize}

 \ifCLASSOPTIONcaptionsoff

 \fi